AlexRogalskiy/sample-apps/wordpress/README.md

 the application container to the RDS instance.

-Creating the environment may take approximately 10 minutes (more or less, depending upon spped of your Internet connection).
+Creating the environment may take approximately 10 minutes (more or less, depending upon speed of your Internet connection).
 The time is dominated by the time taken to create the RDS instance.
 You will be able to deploy application on the environment only after it becomes 'available'.
 App deployment may take approximately 4/5 minutes.